 Today’s recipe brings a very pleasant hint of tea which is enhanced by the maple syrup and vanilla.
-You could use any kind of tea but Earl Grey will definitely give it a more intensive taste due to the added cardamon.
+You could use any kind of tea but Earl Grey will definitely give it a more intensive taste due to the Bergamot.

 If you love Creme Caramel and if you want to go beyond the traditional taste, you will be impressed by this recipe!

 Tea infused Creme Caramel with Maple syrup